How Much Does It Cost To Build A Log Cabin? Full Breakdown

 Timber and logs can quickly become the most expensive part of your cabin build.

 For some lucky folks, they will have a natural supply to use.
-For us, we purchased road-side soft timber logs in lengths of 32FT for $80/ton.
-Most of the logs were 14” in girth or greater.
+For us, we purchased road-side soft timber logs in lengths of 32FT for just over $2,400 – most of the logs were 14” in girth or greater.

-Once we purchased the logs we got them hauled to a local sawmill to prepare the logs and cut them to size.
+Once we purchased the logs we got them hauled to a local sawmill to prepare and cut them to size.
 Then another expense to get the logs hauled back to our camp!

 Weather proofing your logs is essential; there are lots of techniques for achieving this – I decided to use Permachink.
-If you aren’t familiar with Permachink, then look at their tutorial here.
+If you aren’t familiar with caulking a log cabin, then look at our tutorial.

-The Permachink cost $500 and then an additional $550 for foam backers used with the chinking.
+The Permachink cost $500 and then an additional $550 for foam backers.

-Roofing can come in thatch, shingles (felt or cedar), tiles, epdm rubber, slates and tin.
+Roofing comes as thatch, shingles (felt or cedar), tiles, EPDM rubber, slate or tin.

-I decided to use a tin roof because it was the perfect color and fast to build with.
+I decided to use a tin roof because it was the perfect color, durable, and fast to build with.

-I used 2M x 950mm Bitumen Corrugated Sheets which cost $30 per sheet.
+I used 2m x 950mm Bitumen Corrugated Sheets which cost just under $30 per sheet.

 When it comes to insulating a cabin there are almost as many choices as the timber you use.